 Ottoman and German troops led by German General Friedrich Freiherr Kress von Kressenstein attack British and Anzac forces near Romani on the Sinai Peninsula.
 Von Kressenstein is repelled, ensuring the safety of the Suez Canal, and is pursued to Bir el Abd by the Anzacs.in wikipedia

 27 Sep 1916 Zewditu’s overthrow of Iyasu▲

 The Council of State and the Ethiopian Orthodox Tewahedo Church deposed de facto Emperor ‘Lij’ Iyasu V in favor of Zewditu, eldest daughter of late Emperor Menelik II.
 Zewditu was crowned Queen of Kings, a modification of the traditional ‘King of Kings’, while her cousin Ras Tafari Makonnen (later Haile Selassie) was appointed regent.
-Lij Iyasu fled north and led a rebellion which lasted until August 1917.
+Lij Iyasu fled north and led a rebellion which lasted until August 1917.in wikipedia

 3 Nov 1916 British protectorate over Qatar▲